mzazon/awesome-cloud-projects/azure/intelligent-api-lifecycle-center-ai-services/intelligent-api-lifecycle-center-ai-services.md

    echo "✅ Monitoring infrastructure deployed"
    ```

+   Azure Monitor and Application Insights are now configured to provide comprehensive observability for your API ecosystem.
+This monitoring foundation enables proactive performance management and automated anomaly detection across all your APIs.

 5. **Register Sample APIs in API Center**:

    Registering APIs in API Center creates a comprehensive inventory that includes API definitions, versions, and deployment information.
 This registration process supports various API specification formats including OpenAPI, GraphQL, and gRPC.
 Each API can have multiple versions and deployments, reflecting real-world API evolution and multi-environment scenarios.